-For most mounting scenarios, the MR52/53 mount cradle provides a quick, simple, and flexible means of mounting your device.
+For most mounting scenarios, the access point mount cradle provides a quick, simple, and flexible means of mounting your device.
 The installation should be done in two steps.
 First, install the mount cradle to your selected location.
 Then, attach the AP to the mount cradle.

-Attach the mount cradle
+Attach the Mount Cradle

-The MR52/53 mount cradle can be used to install your access point in a wide range of scenarios: wall or solid ceiling, below a drop ceiling, on various electrical junction boxes.
+The access point mount cradle can be used to install your access point in a wide range of scenarios: wall or solid ceiling, below a drop ceiling, on various electrical junction boxes.